 Once the scan finishes, start selecting the files that you want to restore and have a preview.
 You can choose multiple files and hit the "Recover" button to save them on your system.

-Hopefully, the steps we provided to fix the beep issue will come in handy, and you will be able to get rid of the cause of the problem.
+Hopefully, the steps we provided to fix the no beep codes on computer issue will come in handy, and you will be able to get rid of the cause of the problem.

 In the end, when you can't find a solution to the problem, data loss becomes inevitable.
 However, whether it is no beep on startup issue or the system has failed, Recoverit Data Recovery software serves as the perfect solution to data loss problems.
 With the help of this professional tool, you can ensure that not even a single piece of data will get lost from your computer.
 Don't forget to tell your friends and family about Recoverit.